strongloop/loopback/test/README.md

 <a name="model-remote-methods-modelafterremotename-fn"></a>
 ### Model.afterRemote(name, fn)
-Run a function after a remote method is called by a client..
+Run a function after a remote method is called by a client.

 ```js
 var beforeCalled = false;